Legislative Update #6, February 24, 2019

 Bills LJC Opposes:

 SB 55 sponsored by Senator Jeff Steinborn (D) from Dona Ana County.
 This bill would increase the statute of limitations for many crimes.
-Abolition of the statute of limitations is a top priority of victim advocacy organizations and prosecutors.
-Even though SB 55 received a unanimous “do pass” recommendation from the Senate Public Affairs Committee, we expressed hope that we could reduce the reach of the bill in the Senate Judiciary Committee (SJC).
-That in fact did occur when the bill was heard on Monday February 11th.
-The SJC substituted the bill and put forward a bill that increases the statute of limitations to 35 for allegations alleged by minors.
-Due to the enormous financial ramifications of this legislation, it has now been referred to the Senate Finance Committee.
-No hearing has been scheduled yet.
+We have repeatedly stated that abolition of the statute of limitations is a top priority of victim advocacy organizations and is a nationwide trend.
+Even though SB 55 received a unanimous “do pass” recommendation from the Senate Public Affairs Committee, we expressed hope that we could reduce the potential reach of the bill in the Senate Judiciary Committee (SJC).
+That in fact did occur when the bill was considered by the SJC.
+We are grateful that the SJC substituted the bill and put forward a revised bill that only increases the statute of limitations to 35 for alleged sexual misconduct against minors.
+The bill is now awaiting a final vote by the Senate.
+Once it passes the Senate, it will then move on to the House of Representatives where we will continue trying to kill it.

 HB 103: THREE STRIKES EQUALS LIFE SENTENCE

 This ridiculous legislation sponsored by Representative Bill Rhem and is nearly identical to legislation that he has previously sponsored which has not passed.
 It provides for additional violent felonies in the Criminal Sentencing Act for the purpose of mandatory life imprisonment without the possibility of parole for three violent felony convictions.
-An exception provides for parole eligibility for certain inmates age 60 years older.
-We believe we can defeat this misguided policy and prevent this from getting out of the House.
+Due to the fact the legislation has not moved yet, we believe this issue is dead for this session.

 HB 190: PERMANENT NO CONTACT ORDERS TO RESTRAIN CONVICTED SEX OFFENDERS

 This bill is sponsored by Kelly Fajardo from Valencia County and is similar to legislation she has carried in previous sessions.
 The bill requires the sentencing court to determine if a permanent no‑contact order should be issued to protect the victim.
 Also provides for a hearing, written findings of fact and statement of grounds to be incorporated into the sentencing judgment, a violator’s arrest, misdemeanor conviction and punishment, conditions for rescission, and entry of the order in the NCIC protection order file.
-As we reported above, this bill will be difficult to pass with the third committee referral.
+As we reported above, this bill is likely dead for this session.

 HB 307: CRIMINAL SEXUAL CONTACT WITH A MINOR PENALTY